gumaerc-testorg/11.005-spring-2015/content/pages/assignments/mini-essays.md

 Part 1

-*   Child nutrition is one of the most pressing developmental challenges in the 21st century.
+*   Child nutrition is one of the most pressing developmental challenges in the 21{{< sup "st" >}} century.
 Bangladesh is one of the countries that had shown the greatest progress in the past few years, but there is a still lot to do in terms of developing permanent institutional capacity in the country.

 Part 2